WHAT IS LITTLE EGYPT?

 LOGAN LUO

-Yujie “Logan” Luo is a Los Angeles based editor, currently pursuing an MFA in Editing at the American Film Institute.
-Luo is an award-winning editor, his work has screened in festivals from Los Angeles to Milan and New York.
+Yujie “Logan” Luo is a Los Angeles-based editor, currently pursuing an MFA in Editing at the American Film Institute.
+Luo is an award-winning editor, his work has screened in festivals from Los Angeles to New York to Milan.

 Luo brings a global perspective to storytelling.
-Passionate about amplifying underrepresented voices, Logan crafts films that challenge stereotypes and illuminates human connection.
+Passionate about amplifying underrepresented voices, Yujie crafts films that challenge stereotypes and illuminates human connection.

 WHAT YOU’RE SUPPORTING